Welcome to my regular teaching tips

 These basic activities all follow the principles of effective communicative grammar teaching.
 They are fully contextualized, based on the students’ real experiences, and they drill the structures and forms of the past tense, allowing students to form unconscious patterns in their brains that will later lead to automatic production of the correct forms.

-Posted in Uncategorized | Comments Off on Time to revise the past tense
+Posted in Grammar Tips | Comments Off on Time to revise the past tense

 Can you fit in a short reading project before the end of the schoolyear?